 Asset Class Estimated Useful Lives

-Buildings and improvements 5 - 40 years
+Building and improvements 5 - 40 years

-Equipment 5 - 20 years
+Equipment 3 - 40 years

 Vehicles 5 years

-Infrastructure 40 years
+Infrastructure 15 - 40 years

+Leased equipment (Right-to-use) Life of lease

 Compensated absences

 Employees are granted vacation and sick leave in varying amounts.
 The Town accrues accumulated unpaid vacation and sick leave when earned by the employee.
 In the event of termination or retirement, an employee may be reimbursed for accumulated vacation days up to a maximum of 240 hours for non-police personnel employees and 252 hours for sworn officers.
 Unused sick time will be paid at the end of employment based on the years of service.